1 Timothy 6:10 - Contentment in Godliness (2024)

 How can we demonstrate contentment in godliness? ›

-Contentment is not to be found in having favorable circ*mstances and many possessions, but it is found in the triune God alone, and living in union and communion with Christ and in obedience and service before the Lord.
+Contentment is not to be found in having favorable circumstances and many possessions, but it is found in the triune God alone, and living in union and communion with Christ and in obedience and service before the Lord.
 Think of Psalm 23!

 What is the deeper meaning of contentment? ›